mehrdad-shokri/hidend/README.md

-# hidend
+# Hidend
-Tool for finding website backends.
+Hidend is a tool for finding website backend ips.
+It simp
+# Install
+run setup.sh file
+bash setup.sh